 Carlton Road Academy ensures online safety is a key feature within the curriculum and our safeguarding of children.
-Being safe online is well considered within all long-term planning and is reflected in our Academy to insert what policy reflects online safety/safe use of mobile and smart technology (please see KCSIE para 138)
+Being safe online is well considered within all long-term planning and is reflected in our Academy (please see KCSIE para 134-151, Trust online safety policy and Trust acceptable use policy and Academy Behaviour policy.